Who We Are

 Jessica Botta is currently the Director of Training and Culinary Development for Chef Fabio Trabocchi at his Washington DC restaurants Fiola, Casa Luca, and Fiola Mare.
 Jessica was the chef-coordinator of the School of Italian Studies at the International Culinary Center (formerly FCI) in New York City, from 2008 until 2012.
 During that time she competed on Iron Chef America with Chef and Dean Cesare Casella, participated in the Sfoglino D’Oro, a pasta-making competition in Bologna, Italy and coordinated editorial production and photography, food and prop styling for Chef Casella’s book, The Fundamental Techniques of Classic Italian Cuisine, nominated for a 2013 James Beard Award.
 Prior to her career in food, Chef Jessica graduated from the University of Virginia, where she studied Italian literature and specifically the Divine Comedy of Dante Alighieri.
 Jessica is on the board of Culinary Corps and is a member of Les Dames d’Escoffier Washington, DC chapter. participated in the Sfoglino D’Oro, a pasta-making competition in Bologna, Italy

 After graduating from Shippensburg University, Thomas worked at JPMorgan Chase as a Business Analyst for half a decade.
 Realizing all along that food was his true calling, Thomas enrolled in culinary school and earned a Classic Culinary Arts degree from The French Culinary Institute in New York City.
 After graduation, Thomas returned to Philadelphia to cook full time at Eric Ripert’s Philadelphia outpost 10 Arts at the Ritz-Carlton.
-An avid Phillies fan, Thomas is now the the head chef at Harry The K’s restaurant at Citizens Bank Park.
-A founding board member of CulinaryCorps, this summer will mark his fourth trip a team co-leader.
+An avid sports fan, Thomas is now the the head chef at Lincoln Financial Field in Philadelphia, and a founding board member of CulinaryCorps.